flux-framework/flux-operator/docs/tutorials/jobs.md

 the terminal with `kubectl exec` (as shown in the tutorial above) or writing a Python script using the Flux Operator Python SDK to proggrammatically interact.
 This is a really nice solution if you want to automate something.

-## 4. Automated Experiments with flux-cloud

-If you have a set of experiments you want to run on a production cluster, and especially if you don't want the cluster being up longer than it has to be, check out [Flux Cloud](https://github.com/converged-computing/flux-cloud).
-It's a small experiment runner wrapper that makes bringing up the cluster, installing the operator, running a matrix of experiments, and destroying the cluster much easier than all the copy pasting of commands typically required!

-## 5. Submit jobs directly to Flux via ssh
+## 3. Submit jobs directly to Flux via ssh

 You can also submit jobs interacting with Flux via ssh-ing to the pod!
 This is considered advanced, and is good for debugging.
 As you did before, get your pod listing: